 sudo apt install snapd

-Now you can install the software by using Snaps command from software website
+Now you can install the software by using the Snaps command from the software website.

 sudo snap install <package>